 Personally, I don’t think there’s a lot of thought put behind the casting for a film, at least not for the lead stars.
 Although the trend is somewhat changing, still most filmmakers simply pick their favorites and work exclusively with them as they don’t wish to experiment with others or for other reasons.

-Such favoritism and profit-oriented mindset led to the some worst casting in the following Bollywood films:
+Such favoritism and profit-oriented mindset led to some worse casting in the following Bollywood films:

 Salman Khan in Tubelight